 Hence the overall risk of this sub-project dam is categorized as Moderate.
-OHS is a substantial risk activity and is being treated separately through OHS plan in accordance with WB ESHS guidelines.

 5.1.2 National Legislation and WB ESS Applicability Screening

 The applicability analysis of GOI legal and regulatory framework indicates that while, there are various legislation which will have to be followed by the contractor for the protection of environment, occupational health and safety of workers and protection of workers and employment terms.
 None of Indian legislation is applicable warranting obtaining clearance prior to start of construction/improvement work.